 Workforce recruitment companies always battle diversity issues every day.
 While some believe that diversity in the workplace is as simple as meeting the required quotas for employee race and gender, it’s much, much more than that.
+That’s why we’ve compiled what we believe to be the 7 biggest diversity issues in the workplace that employers should focus on improving for their organizations.

 What True Diversity in the Workplace Means